 For example, many site owners are shocked when they discover their rankings positions plummet because they forgot to add 301 redirects from their old URLs on their domain migration checklist.

-And you’d be surprised how many website migrations take place without significant consequences – if you take the time to put together a comprehensive website migration checklist, you can get away with a minimal initial drop in traffic, and even start gaining traffic in a relatively short amount of time because of better UX, performance and overall site structure.
+And you’d be surprised how many website migrations take place without significant consequences.
+If you take the time to put together a comprehensive website migration checklist, you can get away with a minimal initial drop in traffic, and even start gaining traffic in a relatively short amount of time because of better UX, performance and overall site structure.

 – Launched brand new website

-– Victorious audited staging site
+– Victorious provided an SEO audit for staging site

 – Minimal SEO implementation of provided recommendations

 – Rebuilt site on JS, created 1000’s of new thin pages